The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 vi) the Principal, complainant and any accompanying relative or friend will be asked to leave.

-After the withdrawal of the Principal, the complainant and any accompanying relative or friend, the committee shall consider the complaint and any relevant information.
-The committee shall decide to:
+After the withdrawal of the Principal, the complainant and any accompanying relative or friend, the panel shall consider the complaint and any relevant information.
+The panel will decide whether to:-

 i) reject the complaint;